Private, In-Home Tutoring in New Franklin, Ohio

-SchoolTutoring Academy’s tutoring programs for New Franklin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for New Franklin, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Public schoolchildren in New Franklin attend one of four school districts which all follow the Common Core and the Ohio New Learning Standards.
 Although various districts serve the city’s children, all share the common goal of providing a top-notch education that prepares students to be actively engaged members of our increasingly global society.
 Each district offers challenging educational programs, as well as specialized programs to meet the needs of both gifted and special needs students.